White House urges caution on COVID variants, pushes boosters | WTOP News

 “It’s a regulatory decision on the part of the FDA,” Fauci said.

-Jha pressed said people who are eligible for a booster but haven’t received one shouldn’t wait for forthcoming vaccines targeted at the omicron strain in addition to the original form of the coronavirus.
-The U.S. has ordered 105 million of those updated shots that studies show provide better protection against omicron variants, but they won’t be available until the fall.
+Jha said people who are eligible for a booster but haven’t received one shouldn’t wait for forthcoming vaccines targeted at the omicron strain in addition to the original form of the coronavirus.
+The U.S. has ordered 105 million of those updated shots, which studies show provide better protection against omicron variants, but they won’t be available until the fall.

 Copyright © 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.